 Gary Tibbett is the specialist animator and particle effects (VFX) artist.
 Gary worked as an animator at Coatsink and as a character, environmental and cutscene animator at Ubisoft.
 Gary has developed games and VR Experiences for PC, PS4, Vita, Vive, Oculus Rift and Gear VR.

 Sunderland College continues to invest in NextGen to ensure we are the leading provider of Level 3 Games, Animation & VFX courses in the region.
 From September 2017 we will have six specialist, dedicated NextGen studios.
 We also have a VR lab (with HTC Vive, Gear VR, Oculus Rift and PlayStation VR), green screen and motion capture facilities, TV studio, and recording studios, within the stunning Arts Academy.
 You can see a sample of some of the students’ work at https://vimeo.com/209601740.

-From the NextGen Level 3 course, students could progress to a degree or foundation degree which specialises in their chosen role within the industry, including the Foundation Degree in Computer Games Design and Production at Truro and Penwith College.
+From the NextGen Level 3 course, students could progress to a degree or foundation degree which specialises in their chosen role within the industry.
 Alternatively, students could follow a higher Apprenticeship route to training and employment.

 The NextGen Level 3 Extended Diploma in Games, Animation & VFX Skills is fully funded for 16 - 18 year old students, and for students aged 19-23 who don't already have a full Level 3 qualification.

 2 years, full-time.